Evidence from Actual Earthquakes

-Earthquakes always cause cracks in the drywall or plaster will always occur, but we can still do our best to make sure a house is as earthquake proof as the house these engineers at Stanford University built.
+Earthquakes always cause cracks in the drywall or plaster, but seismic retrofitting can make them otherwise earthquake proof.
+Engineers are Stanford University actually built an earthquake proof house and tested it on a shake table.
 Retrofitted houses will never be as earthquake resistant as these houses tested on a shake table.
-Retrofitted houses have however been tested in actual earthquakes, one in Los Angeles during the Northridge earthquake and one locally.
+Retrofitted houses have, however, been tested in actual earthquakes, one in Los Angeles during the Northridge earthquake, and one locally.
 These earthquakes proved how close a retrofit can be to making a house earthquake proof.

 Seismic Retrofitting is again Tested in the 1994 Northridge Earthquake